Philipp Kunz 9e39444daa

 gitzone template [templatename]

-• npm: A standard npm module with TypeScript support, testing, and CI/CD setup.
+• npm: Starts an npm module with TypeScript, complete with test and CI/CD integration.

-• website: A LitElement-based website with e2e testing, bundling, and service worker support.
+• website: Initializes a LitElement-based frontend application with features such as e2e testing and service worker setup.

-• element: A LitElement standard setup for creating web components.
+• element: Prepares a new standard setup for creating reusable web components with LitElement.

 gitzone template npm